DFC-OpenSource/ox-ctrl/README.md

   $ sudo nvme lnvm init -d nvme0n1
 - Check the device with nvme-cli, you should see the device with 'gennvm' initialized in nvme0n1;
   $ sudo nvme lnvm list
-- Run the tests with the tool (soon...), or use liblightnvm as you wish.
+- Run the tests with the tool (https://github.com/ivpi/fox), or use liblightnvm as you wish.
 ```
 UBUNTU IMAGE WITH THE ENVIRONMENT AND TESTS READY TO RUN:
 ```